 The main ingredient besides orange juice is sweetened condensed milk.
 So began my quest for a sweetened condensed milk substitute using honey.

-So, condensed milk is just cow's milk in which the water has been removed.
-Sugar is also added to the mix in large quantity.
+Condensed milk is just cow's milk in which the water has been removed.
+Sugar is also added to the mix in large quantities, making sweetened condensed milk.

 While I found many recipes for homemade sweetened condensed milk, most started with powdered milk and used sugar.